Events | Coyotes |

 Island Garden Club members busy weeding and cleaning up the

-gazebo garden at Nichols Community Center a few weeks ago.
+gazebo garden at Nichols Community Center.

 party members are: Bottom row, left to right, Juanita Bjork,